DCS-training/APIs_For_Research_2025/README.md

 3. Under 'Standard Python 3 Notebook' click 'Start'

 #### Upload the Notebook (and files) to Noteable (for Python users)
-1. From the Noteable home page, click on the 'Git'>'Clone a Repository' button at the top bar of the screen and enter the link of this repo [LINK](LINK)
+1. From the Noteable home page, click on the 'Git'>'Clone a Repository' button at the top bar of the screen and enter the link of this repo [API Repo Clone](https://github.com/DCS-training/APIs_For_Research_2025.git)
 2. Now click on Clone
 3. You now have imported the full repo and you can see all the material
 4. Double-click on '01_API_Codebook_GettingStarted.ipynb' to open the Notebook